RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 -  Ubuntu 20.04.1 (5.4 and 5.6-oem) and 18.04.5 (Kernel 5.4)

+**Note**: AMD ROCm v3.10 fails to install on Ubuntu kernel v5.4.0-56.
+To resolve the installation issue, new packages for 'rock-dkms' and 'rock-dkms-firmware' are created and replaced.

 -  CentOS 7.8 & RHEL 7.8 (Kernel 3.10.0-1127) (Using devtoolset-7
    runtime support)